Pandemic EBT

 To access your P-EBT food benefits using a P-EBT Food Benefit card, you must have a Personal Identification Number (PIN).
 It is important that you follow the directions for selecting a PIN to be able to access your food benefits.

 Example of a P-EBT card.
-All P-EBT cards will have an ID number that starts with the letter "I".
+All P-EBT cards will have an ID number with the letter "I" in the first or second position.
 All P-EBT cards will have a 01/01/1900 DOB.

 Protect your benefits by changing your PIN often, and never give your EBT card number or PIN to anyone.
 To learn more about protecting your benefits from theft, visit the EBT Scam Alert webpage and view the Act Fast EBT Skimming Video.